BrynMorley/WPF-EF_Project_-Modnar/README.md

 The purpose of this project is to create a small dungeon RPG.
 The play creates a party of 4 and then can fight monsters, picked randomly from a database of monsters.

+## Sprint 1 Goals
+Basic functioning game with monster and players that can attack each other
 ## Sprint 1 Retrospective
 I'm quite happy with the work I have done in my first sprint.
 I have a very basic form of my game, Monsters and players are creatable and they can attack each other.
 The next goal will be to create a turn based system and then to implement a database so monster data can be randomised.